Main Ladega: Release

 The film was released theatrically on 26 April 2024.

 Reception

 Dhaval Roy of The Times of India rated the film 3 stars out of 5 stars and wrote "'Main Ladega' follows the familiar underdog-to-hero path, but its sincerity shines through.
 While predictable, the film's emotional core and Akash's journey resonate."
 A critic from Times Now rated the film 3 stars out of 5 stars and wrote "Main Ladega is a powerful testament to the human spirit, offering a compelling narrative that resonates long after the credits roll."

-A critic from Zee News rated the film 3.5 stars out of 5 stars and wrote "This is a film worth watching with family, a rarity that does not come around often."
 Riya Sharma of DNA rated the film 3.5 stars out of 5 stars and wrote "Overall, Main Ladega is a gripping and heartfelt film that resonates long after the credits roll.
 It is a testament to the resilience of the human spirit and the power of hope to overcome even the greatest of obstacles."